zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/recycle-bin/user-guide/introduction-to-the-recycle-bin.md

 # Introduction to the Recycle Bin

-Assets that are deleted are placed it in the Recycle Bin.
+Assets that are deleted are placed in the Recycle Bin.
 Assets in the Recycle Bin can be restored by users.
 Assets in the Recycle Bin can expire after a configured period of time, resulting in permanent deletion.
 By default, the Recycle Bin is enabled instance-wide and can be disabled on a site by site basis.

 With the Recycle Bin enabled, the _Move to the Recycle Bin_ action replaces _Delete_ for certain asset types. <!-- What asset types? -->